bnguyensn/restthisafternoon/posts/2021-in-review.md

 - Keep making new friends and connections
 - Driving license (low priority)

 Ending this note, I watched [Don't Look Up](https://www.imdb.com/title/tt11286314/) (with Leonardo DiCaprio) near the end of the year.
 The movie has a good but scary message on climate change.
-What hits me, is at the end of the movie, Leo's character says to his family and friends: _"We really did have everything, didn't we"_.
+What resonated with me, is at the end of the movie, Leo's character says to his family and friends: _"We really did have everything, didn't we"_.

 A short, but simple message.
 You don't really appreciate the things you have until it's gone.